Aayush-Shukla/WhaTweet/README.md

 ## Features

+- Login and logout

-- Makes Tweet along with images and videos.
+- Makes Tweet along with images and videos

-- Tweets greater than 280 characters are automatically broken into smaller tweets.
+- Tweets greater than 280 characters are automatically broken into smaller tweets

 - Can update user's profile picture

-- Get trending twitter hastags.
+- Get trending twitter hastags

-- Shows users recent tweets and replies.
+- Shows user's recent tweets and replies

 - Can follow and unfollow users

+- Send/Receive Direct Messages

 ---